ThomasC86/ChiBalance/README.md

 We utilized **Defang Cloud** to orchestrate our Docker containers, ensuring scalable and manageable deployments.
 Docker containers encapsulate both frontend and backend services, providing consistent environments across development and production.

-### Advanced AI and Computer Vision

-For image analysis, we employed **Vision4o**, a pretrained model by OpenAI, alongside **YOLO** for real-time object detection.
-These technologies work in tandem to analyze tongue images comprehensively, identifying key health indicators with precision.

 ### Optimized Data Handling